How to get your dental practice compliant: The 4 components of compliance

 Every stage of the sterilisation cycle - pre-cleaning, packaging, sterilisation, and storage -must be carried out following a validated and documented process.
 Practices are expected to implement a full Quality Assurance program that incorporates daily monitoring tools like Process Challenge Devices and thorough record-keeping of every cycle.

-Each practice is required to have an Infection Control Management Plan (ICMP) that identifies infection risks specific to dental treatments and details the measures in place to minimise those risks.
+Each practice is required to have an Infection Prevention Management Plan (IPMP) that identifies infection risks specific to dental treatments and details the measures in place to minimise those risks.
 The plan must also outline how the practice monitors and reviews infection control effectiveness, how it provides team training, and how often the plan is reviewed (at least annually).
-Importantly, the ICMP must designate an Infection Control Coordinator responsible for its implementation and review.
+Importantly, the IPMP must designate an Infection Control Coordinator responsible for its implementation and review.

 The 2025 updates recommend documenting any infection-related incidents, near misses, and the corrective actions taken.
 Many practices also continue to include COVID-19 response protocols for added resilience.